 DO EGGS NEED TO BE AT ROOM TEMPERATURE?

-The short answer is no. While a side-by-side comparison shows that baking with eggs at room temperature makes a better crumb, it’s not noticeable unless you’re comparing side-by-side.
+The short answer is “no.” While a side-by-side comparison shows that baking with eggs at room temperature makes a better crumb, it’s not otherwise noticeable.

 ARE EGGS DAIRY?

 No, eggs are not dairy.
 Dairy is milk and any food products made from milk, including cheese, cream, butter, and yogurt.
-So, while eggs are an animal product, they are not dairy and in fact fall into the protein food group.

 Types of YEAST

 There are seven different types of yeast used for baking.
-However, only five are relevant to home bakers:
+However, only five are relevant to home bakers, and just about all my recipes only use instant yeast.

 WILD YEAST